chr15m/graphviz-livecoder/README.md

 	dotlive myfile.png myotherfile.svg

 File type is determined from the target extension.
+Open the image in an image viewer which does reload-on-change. e.g. preview on OSX or ristretto on Linux.
 ```

  * [Documentation for the graphviz `dot` format files](http://www.graphviz.org/documentation/).